-Ramona Optics was founded in 2016 by Dr. Mark Harfouche and Dr. Horstmeyer to solve a long-standing problem in microscopy - the inability to form high resolution images over an area larger than a few square centimeters.
-This fundamentally limits what we’re able to see and how quickly we’re able to see it.
-Ramona Optics is developing the first gigapixel microscope that can capture cellular-level detail over an entire square foot.
-By combining an array of cameras, structured lighting and machine learning software, we’ve created a computational microscope capable of large field-of-view, high resolution imaging.
+Ramona Optics, founded in 2017 by Dr. Mark Harfouche and Dr. Roarke Horstmeyer after they graduated from Caltch, aims to solve a long-standing problem in microscopy: to form high resolution images over a large area.
+Current microscopes can, at best, see a few square centimeters at a time, which fundamentally limits what we’re able to see and how quickly we’re able to see it.
+Ramona Optics is developing the first gigapixel microscope that captures cellular-level detail over an entire square foot.
+By combining an array of cameras, structured lighting and machine learning software, our new computational microscope is capable of extremely large field-of-view, high resolution imaging.
 The company is located within the Duke BRiDGE Space in the Chesterfield Building in downtown Durham.
 For more information, please visit the company website.